s0s1-team/ctf/rhme3/rehints.md

 ![data](images/data_init1.png)

-If you are using IDA, data section can be loaded through *File*->*Load File*->*Additional binary file...*, loading segment **0x10200**, uncheck *create segment* and *code segment*.
+If you are using IDA, data section can be loaded through *File*->*Load File*->*Additional binary file...*, loading segment - **0x10200**, uncheck *create segment* and *code segment*.

 ![data](images/data_init2.png)

 Next you need to locate at the end of binary generic libc functions, which usually are *memcpy*, *memset*, *printf*, *malloc* etc. By looking through cross-refs of *printf* we can find points of printing strings to UART.
-This will help more quickly analyse high level logic of analysed firware.
+This will help more quickly analyse high level logic of analysed firmware.